Genome architecture mapping: Assess centrality of windows

-Once the adjacency matrix has been established, then the windows can be assessed via several different measures of centrality.
-The different measures of centrality that can be used to interpret the matrix are betweenness, closeness, eigenvector, and degree centrality.
-Each of these measures can highlight different areas of the network and specific attributes they contain.
+Once the adjacency matrix has been established, the windows can be assessed using several different measures of centrality.
+The different measures of centrality that can be used to interpret the matrix are betweenness centrality, closeness centrality, eigenvector centrality, and degree centrality.
+Each of these measures can highlight different areas of the network and different structural roles of genomic windows within it.

+Betweenness centrality is calculated by considering the shortest paths between pairs of nodes and then determining how many of these paths pass through the node being observed, excluding cases in which it is itself an end node.
+This measure can help identify nodes that connect different parts of a network.

+Closeness centrality is calculated by summing up all of the nodes in a network minus one and dividing that number by the sum of the shortest distances to each of the nodes in the graph.
+It is based on the shortest-path distances from one node to all other nodes in the network and can help identify nodes that are, on average, closer to the rest of the graph.
+See the included Figure 1 for an example.

 Fig 1.
-The number next to each node is the distance from that node to the square red node as measured by the length of the shortest path.
-The green edges illustrate one of the two shortest paths between the red square node and the red circle node.
-The closeness of the red square node is therefore 5/(1+1+1+2+2) = 5/7.
+The number next to each node indicates its shortest-path distance to the red square node.
+The green edges show one of the two shortest paths between the red circle node and the red square node.
+For the red square node, the sum of shortest-path distances to the other five nodes is 1+1+1+2+2=7, so its closeness centrality is 5/7.

-Betweenness centrality is calculated by finding the number of shortest paths between all pairs of nodes (this is the denominator) and then calculating the number of these paths that pass through the node being observed in which it is not considered an end node (this is the numerator).
-This calculation is generally used to find which node is most central compared to all other nodes within that community.
-These nodes have the greatest influence and connectivity due to their position within a graph.

-Closeness centrality is calculated by summing up all of the nodes in a network minus one and dividing that number by the sum of all of the shortest distances to each of the nodes in the graph.
-A lower number will indicate that a node is more central within a network and a higher number indicates that it may be closer to the edge.
-See the included figure 1. for an example.

-Eigenvector centrality is calculated by first adding all of the connections a node has.
-Once all of the node connections are calculated, each one is squared and added together and then the square root is taken from the final number to get the normalized linkage value.
-Lastly, divide each of the previously calculated node connections by the normalized linkage value to get the eigenvector centrality for each node.
+Eigenvector centrality measures not only how many connections a node has, but also whether it is connected to other highly connected nodes.
+In this way, it can help identify nodes that are located in more influential or highly interconnected parts of the network.

+Degree centrality is calculated by dividing the number of edges connected to a node by the total number of nodes minus one: